webdriverio/webdriverio/docs/guide/usage/selectors.md

 ## Name Attribute

-For querying elements with a specific name attribute you can eather use a normal CSS3 selector or the provided name strategy from the JsonWireProtocol by passing something like `[name="some-name"]` as selector parameter
+For querying elements with a specific name attribute you can either use a normal CSS3 selector or the provided name strategy from the JsonWireProtocol by passing something like `[name="some-name"]` as selector parameter